ApexKB: Function

+The app provides a Web 2.0 interface for searching structured and semi-structured data.
+Users can create tag profiles to bookmark information resources, share their experiences with those resources, and write reviews to help others evaluate them.

 ApexKB is free and open-source, licensed under the terms of GPLv2.
 Users can purchase installations and support contracts under commercial, educational, or nonprofit licenses.

 ApexKB is a web app written in PHP and JavaScript.
-It runs on a web server, such as Apache HTTP Server, Internet Information Services, Lighttpd, Hiawatha, Cherokee, and Zeus Web Servers.
+It runs on a web server, such as Apache HTTP Server, Internet Information Services, lighttpd, Hiawatha, Cherokee, and Zeus Web Servers.
 By default, it supports storing the tag profile and associated knowledge tags in a MySQL database, but can be configured to use an IBM DB2, Microsoft SQL Server, or Oracle database instance.
 In addition, it can integrate with LDAP for user and group management.

 Users access ApexKB via a web browser, although remote access can be open to the public or restricted to registered user accounts.
 The search engine in is the first thing users see when they open it.
 By clicking on a search result, users can view the full tag profile.
 The "tag profile" is a reference to an information resource located in a remote storage device.
 The tag profile captures knowledge about this resource using social tagging.
 The full tag profile is returned with the search results.
 Much like a card in a card catalog, it is a central reference point to collect and discover information associated with and about distributed information resources.
 With certain privileges a user can add a comment to the tag profile, expand upon the description, add new knowledge, or link the profile to another information resource.
 In addition, viewers can rate the value, accuracy or completeness of the tag profile.
 They can also choose to create a new tag profile that references content, media, or data regardless of format or location.